Proposal Deadline: Monday, April 5

 Our Summer 2021 semester will take place in June and July, with virtual courses being offered on Zoom.
 All proposals received prior to the deadline will be reviewed by our Curriculum Committee (made up of OLLI at UNT members) and considered for inclusion in our upcoming semester.
 If your course is accepted, our Faculty Support staff will contact you to confirm a schedule and arrange logistics for your presentation.

 Who can teach an OLLI course?

-We invite you to volunteer to teach for OLLI at UNT.
-Many OLLI at UNT faculty are retired professors, but others are active UNT faculty or area professionals who are interested in sharing their expertise and love of a subject with a community of senior learners.
-You could teach in your area of academic expertise, or you can offer course in subjects of personal interest to you.
-One of the chief aims of the OLLI program is to provide older adults with intellectually stimulating educational programs that allow them to engage in a substantive way with important ideas and subject matter.
-Keeping in line with that mission, we encourage our OLLI at UNT faculty members to consider teaching a multi-session class.
-Classes can run from one to four 90-minute sessions.
+Many who teach for OLLI at UNT are retired professors, but others are active faculty, subject matter experts, or area professionals who are interested in sharing their knowledge and experience with a community of senior learners.
+You can teach in your area of academic expertise, or you can offer courses in subjects of personal interest to you.
+Teaching for OLLI at UNT is done on a volunteer basis.

 How do I know if my course is appropriate for OLLI?